boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-pinboard.md

 ## How to implement the authorize server with user mail or user name

 1. You need to implement an authorization endpoint in your application.
 This endpoint will serve as the connection between your application and the Bold BI server.
 Additionally, you will need to update the secure details such as email and group-based access.
-To learn more about authorizing the server, please visit the following [link](/security-configuration/authorize-server/).
+To learn more about authorizing the server, please visit the following [authorization server](/security-configuration/authorize-server/).

 2. To create an authorization server action method, please copy the following sample code into your controller.
 You can use the email of the currently logged-in user, which can be `user@domain.com` , or the `username`.
 However, please ensure that this user has write access to the pinboard.